A Comprehensive Guide to 16+ Winchester Admissions: Key Dates, Exam Guidance and More

 Equally, the Winchester 16+ places a strong emphasis on extracurriculars and makes space for these within the academic day.
 Generally, afternoons in sixth form are left open for students to explore their own extracurricular pursuits, and the school has a wide range of extra and co-curriculars available, as well as the facilities to support these.
 Students can engage with art, sport, drama and more, and must either do community service or join the Combined Cadet Force.

 In order to be offered an interview place, students applying at Winchester 16+ must first take an aptitude test.
-This test is online and tests Winchester 16+ candidates on their vocabulary, maths and non-verbal reasoning.
-It is not the same as 16+ entrance exams, which Winchester does not require its candidates to sit.
+This online test evaluates candidates on three critical areas: vocabulary, mathematics, and non-verbal reasoning.
+Each of these components is designed to assess a student's cognitive abilities and potential for success in a rigorous academic environment.

 Approaching the Winchester 16+ Interview